Undergraduate Degree Students

 All transfer/transient students must be eligible to reenter the college from which they are transferring.
 Students who are on active/current academic dismissal/suspension at another college will be admitted to Columbia State on probation.

-At the end of the term with Columbia State, the student must have achieved a 2.0 semester GPA (cumulative GPA does not apply) otherwise, the student will be placed on retroactive academic dismissal from Columbia State for one year.
-Students may not appeal this dismissal from Columbia State.
+At the end of the term with Columbia State, the student must have achieved a 2.0 semester GPA (cumulative GPA does not apply) otherwise, the student will be placed on retroactive academic suspension from Columbia State for one year.
+Students may not appeal this suspension from Columbia State.